MongoDB command

 method behind the scenes.

-In this example, the find
+In the example below, the find

-command retrieves documents from the "users" collection where the age
+command retrieves documents from the users collection where the age

 field is greater than or equal to 30.
 The projection